|Aaron McCargo's Fall-Off-The-Bone Short Ribs plus Cheddar Fingerling Potatoes|

 |seared in the Dutch oven|

-Turn heat to medium-low and add onions.
-Cook for 1-2 minutes, then add red wine vinegar, 3/4 cup beef stock, and balsamic vinegar.
+Turn heat to medium and add onion.
+Cook for 1-2 minutes, then carefully add red wine vinegar, 3/4 cup beef stock (or 1 cup red wine in place of the red wine vinegar and beef stock), and balsamic vinegar.
 Cook until liquid reduces by half.

 Stir in tomatoes, the 4 cups of beef stock, thyme, and rosemary.
 You can place the whole stems in and just fish them out later, or just use the leaves.
 Add the ribs back in, cover and place in oven.
 Tip: Cover pan with a layer of foil before placing lid on pan to make cleanup of lid easier.
 The underside of my lid which is cream-colored required multiple cleanings to remove the splatter.

 Cook for approximately 2 1/2 hours or until meat is falling off the bone and easily shredded.
 Aaron's recipe says 90 minutes but it took mine 2 1/2 hours to achieve this.
 Remove from oven, take meat out and shred using two forks.
-Serve on a bun and spoon some of the broth over and/or top with horseradish mayo (mayo with horseradish mixed in to taste).
+Serve on a bun (or atop this Creamy Cauliflower Mash for a Paleo and Keto-friendly dinner) and spoon some of the broth over and/or top with horseradish mayo (mayo with horseradish mixed in to taste).

 |just out of the oven|